ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 ---

 6. Suppose there are three closed doors and a car has been placed behind one of the door at random.
 There are two goats behind the other two doors.
 Now you pick a door 1 but the admin knows where the car is and open the door 2 to reveal a goat(admin will always open the door with a goat).
-Now he offers you to stay at the same choosen door or switch between closed doors i.e door 1 and door 2.
+Now he offers you to stay at the same chosen door or switch between closed doors i.e door 1 and door 2.
 Should you switch the door to maximize chances of getting car?

 <details><summary><b>Answer</b></summary>